Tumelo-Segale/Tumelo-Segale/README.md

    A user authentication form with JavaScript handling the validation and form submission. *(JavaScript)*

 5. **[Calculator App](https://github.com/Tumelo-Segale/Calculator-App)**
-   A simple calculator built with HTML and styled beautifully using CSS. *(HTML, CSS)*
+   A simple calculator built with HTML and styled beautifully using CSS. *(HTML, CSS, JavaScript)*

 6. **[Banking System](https://github.com/Tumelo-Segale/Banking-System)**
    A Python-based banking system with essential features like account management and transactions. *(Python)*